particle-iot/docs/src/content/support/troubleshooting/connection-help.md

 The easiest way to apply **deep_update_2014_06** is to simply log into the [Particle Build IDE](https://build.particle.io/build).
 When you login, you'll be prompted with instructions and links that will show you the way.
 Once all of your claimed cores have had the deep update applied to them, you'll no longer be prompted.
 Note: You'll need have a Core connected and breathing cyan for this to work.

-If you're on a noisy WiFi network you've had troubles flashing wirelessly in the past, you might want to consider using one of the alternate USB-based approaches described below.
+If you're on a noisy Wi-Fi network you've had troubles flashing wirelessly in the past, you might want to consider using one of the alternate USB-based approaches described below.

 **Flash via Particle CLI**

-The [Particle CLI](https://github.com/spark/particle-cli) s a swiss army command line knife that can be used to do all kinds of cool things...like flash a deep update to your core.
+The [Particle CLI](https://github.com/spark/particle-cli) s a Swiss army command line knife that can be used to do all kinds of cool things...like flash a deep update to your core.
 The README provides some nice documentation about how to install it and [how to do a deep update over USB](https://github.com/spark/particle-cli#performing-a-deep-update).
 The process is pretty simple:

 Install or Upgrade the CLI (requires Node.js):